Oh what wonderful fun! Go fetch – Splash – And again!

 So you need to scoop everything out before switching off the pump – or have a pool cleaner working independently on the bottom of your pool.

-You can get hairnets in packages of 100 or so at low cost, a pantyhose doesn’t need to cost an arm and a leg either.
+You can get hairnets in packages of 100 like thesefor a low price and pantyhose doesn’t need to cost an arm and a leg either.

 “Just roll up the knee-high, stretch it over the mouth of the skimmer basket…Place it back into the return – easy peasy!”